Please add option in preferences to change UI language

 The function that read the rc file does not strip leading and trailing spaces, so, you must be careful to write "C" without any spaces before or after the string.

 Do you think better to modify the rc reading function?

 Now, with no spaces after the string, the ui language works correctly

-#8 Updated by Viktor Hedefalk almost 3 years ago
+#8 Updated by Viktor Hedefalk about 3 years ago

 ui_last/gui_language in ~/.config/darktable/darktablerc doesn't bite for me, whitespace or not.

 Can't find a way to permenantly start with english.
 I'm just trying to be a user of this app and being on Mac it feels pretty hacky to need to start from command line.

 Swedish as GUI language for a digital photo app just doesn't make any sense for most Swedes.
 Weird words you can't google.
 "Tjudring" apparantly means "teathering" :)